ThePragmaticFuturist/chat_gp_me/webinars/LLM Server Course/2_advanced_llm_server_development.md

 5. Set up alerts for critical errors

 These lessons provide a foundation for building a more robust and feature-complete LLM server.
 Each enhancement adds important functionality while maintaining security and reliability.

+Now that you have a basic LLM server running with some advanced features, you are ready to go a little deeper including adding a vector database and additional LLM model selection.
+Click here for [the advanced topics course](https://github.com/ThePragmaticFuturist/chat_gp_me/blob/main/webinars/LLM%20Server%20Course/3_advanced_llm_topics.md).